gamzegurcan/gamzegurcan/README.md

 ### Glad to see you here! 🤩 &nbsp;
 I graduated from Karabuk University Computer Engineering.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I'm currently into Artifical Intelligence 🕸️ and working on Recommendation System Algorithms 🤓.Other than that i am interested in flutter
+I'm currently into Artifical Intelligence 🤓 Other than that I am interested in Flutter 💙

 <br />
-### Know more about me:
+Know more about me:

 - 🔭 I’m currently exploring AI 🚀.
 - 🌱 I’m currently learning Flutter.

 <br>
-### 💬 Connect with me:
+💬 Connect with me:

 -  gmzgrcn18812@icloud.com
 -  https://www.linkedin.com/in/gamzegurcan/